phaustin/quantecon-example/book/docs/scipy.md

 Unlike bisection, the Newton-Raphson method uses local slope information in an attempt to increase the speed of convergence.

-Let\'s investigate this using the same function $f$ defined above.
+Let's investigate this using the same function $f$ defined above.

 With a suitable initial condition for the search we get convergence: